GRPilot/MotherBoard/README.md

 # MotherBoard
-This application was made for my college
+🖥🎮This application was made for my college